ARMmbed/mbed-client/docs/porting-guide.md

                                 const M2MSecurity* security);

     /**
-    * @brief Sends data, to the connected server.
+    * \brief Sends data to the connected server.
-    * @param data_ptr, Data to be sent.
+    * \param data_ptr The data to be sent.
-    * @param data_len, Length of data to be sent.
+    * \param data_len The length of data to be sent.
-    * @param address_ptr, Address structure where data has to be sent.
+    * \param address_ptr The address structure to which the data needs to be sent.
-    * @return True if data send is successful, else false.
+    * \return True if data is sent successfully, else false.
     */
     bool send_data(uint8_t *data_ptr,
                            uint16_t data_len,
                            sn_nsdl_addr_s *address_ptr);

     /**
-    * @brief Listens for incoming data from remote server
+    * \brief Listens to the incoming data from a remote server.
-    * @return true if successful, else false.
+    * \return True if successful, else false.
     */
     bool start_listening_for_data();

     /**
-    * @brief Stops listening for incoming data.
+    * \brief Stops listening to the incoming data.
     */
     void stop_listening();

     /**
-     * @brief sendToSocket Sends directly to socket.
+     * \brief Sends directly to the socket.
 This is used by
-     * security classes to send after data has been encrypted.
+     * security classes to send the data after it has been encrypted.
-     * @param buf Buffer to send.
+     * \param buf Buffer to send.
-     * @param len Length of the buffer.
+     * \param len The length of the buffer.
-     * @return Number of bytes sent or -1 if failed.
+     * \return Number of bytes sent or -1 if failed.
      */
-    int sendToSocket(const unsigned char *buf, size_t len);
+    int send_to_socket(const unsigned char *buf, size_t len);

     /**
-     * @brief receiveFromSocket Receives directly from a socket.
+     * \brief Receives directly from the socket.
 This
-     * is used by security classes to receive raw data to be decrypted.
+     * is used by the security classes to receive raw data to be decrypted.
-     * @param buf Buffer to send.
+     * \param buf Buffer to send.
-     * @param len Length of the buffer.
+     * \param len The length of the buffer.
-     * @return Number of bytes read or -1 if failed.
+     * \return Number of bytes read or -1 if failed.
      */
-    int receiveFromSocket(unsigned char *buf, size_t len);
+    int receive_from_socket(unsigned char *buf, size_t len);

     /**
-    * @brief Closes the open connection.
+    * \brief Closes the open connection.
     */
     void close_connection();

+    /**
+    * \brief Error handling for DTLS connectivity.
+    * \param error Error code from the TLS library.
+    */
+    void handle_connection_error(int error);

+    /**
+     * \brief Sets the network interface handler that is used by client to connect
+     * to a network over IP..
+     * \param handler A network interface handler that is used by client to connect.
+     *  This API is optional but provides a mechanism for different platforms to
+     * manage usage of underlying network interface by client.
+     */
+    void set_platform_network_handler(void *handler = NULL);

+    /**
+    * \brief Claims mutex to prevent thread clashes
+    * in multithreaded environment.
+    */
+    void claim_mutex();

+    /**
+    * \brief Releases mutex to prevent thread clashes
+    * in multithreaded environment.
+    */
+    void release_mutex();

 private: